What are the best invoicing tools for freelancing?

 Invoicing tools for freelancers

 Firstly though, a quick explanation about why you might need an invoicing system.
 An invoicing system is what you use to send your clients an invoice requesting payment after a project has finished or monthly/weekly.
-I started out using Freshbooks, which is online.
+I started out using Freshbooks.
 It allowed me to set up invoices quickly and choose to send them automatically at the same time each month if I chose to.
 It also added on late fees for me if they passed the 30 day payment period without paying.
 Additionally, I could print out all of my expenses and invoices at the end of the year for my tax return (I now track it all but keep most of the digital ones in a subfolder rather than printing them all).

 Many of my freelance friends do it all manually, which works really well for them and it’s free (sadly, I’m not that organised!).
 You can even find free invoice templates on Google Drive.